indigocalifornia/mvgen/README.md

 in a single mix, put in a location with structure `src_directory/vidz/`, where `vidz` will be name of your mix *source*, e.g. `/home/user/raw/vidz`.

-2. Modify `config.yaml` with your settings.
+2. Modify `config.yaml` file with your settings.
 As a bare minimum you will need to change paths to to "raw", "segments", "work" and "ready" directories, and path to audio file.

 **raw_directory**: Absolute path to video sources.
 In the example above it would be `/home/user/raw`